SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

    ![](./Media/miyagi-image8.png)

 > [!IMPORTANT]<br>
 > **For a smoother experience during the hands-on lab, it's important to thoroughly review both the instructions and the accompanying notes.
 This will help you navigate through the tasks with ease and confidence.**

+This hands-on-lab will guide you in envisioning and creating intelligent systems that integrate foundation models, resulting in improved productivity and hyper-personalized product experiences.

+## Happy Learning!!